biolink/biolink-model/contrib/go/docs/MacromolecularMachineToBiologicalProcessAssociation.md

     * range: [LabelType](LabelType.md)
     * inherited from: [NamedThing](NamedThing.md)
  * _[functional association.subject](functional_association_subject.md)_
-    * _connects an association to the subject of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
+    * _gene, product or macromolecular complex that has the function associated with the GO term_
     * range: [MacromolecularMachine](MacromolecularMachine.md) [required]
     * inherited from: [FunctionalAssociation](FunctionalAssociation.md)
  * _[has evidence](has_evidence.md)_